pyOpenSci/python-package-guide/package-structure-code/code-style-linting-format.md

 - Ensure that format and style is consistent across your entire code-base.
 - Avoid lengthy discussions with contributors and other maintainers about personalized code format preferences during reviews.
+- Avoid pure visual edits in the code base so that code reviews focus on added value

 Many packages use a suite of tools to apply code format rules, taking the work out of manually implementing code format requirements.